Rapid development. Increased specificity. Better efficiency.

 Advancing vaccine development

-Gene synthesis with codon optimization and mutant libraries using the BioXp™ system has increased the speed at which vaccine development can move and the efficiency and safety of the resulting recombinant genes, adjuvants, and vectors.
-Pairing antigen epitope mapping technology with the BioXp™ 3200 system's ability to rapidly iterate is accelerating the rational design strategiesfor vaccine development.
+Gene synthesis with codon optimization and mutant libraries using the BioXp™ system has increased the speed of vaccine development, as well as the efficiency and safety of the resulting recombinant genes, adjuvants, and vectors.
+Pairing antigen epitope mapping technology with the BioXp™ system's ability to rapidly iterate is accelerating the rational design strategies for vaccine development.